 Winter Blues: 11 Effective Ways To Overcome Them

-The holidays have come, they’ve gone, and here you are, sitting down, looking around, wanting to make the most of this millennial new year.
+The holidays have come, they’ve gone, and here you are, sitting down, looking around, wanting to make the most of the year ahead.
 Though a noble intention, it doesn’t always prove to be as easy as it sounds.

 Perhaps you don’t quite feel like a new you.
 Perhaps you don’t feel like yourself at all.
 The days have begun getting longer but aren’t long enough.
 Nights are still getting cold and there remains just a miniscule amount of sunlight during the day; making staying at home a persistently attractive option.